Andrehatlo/andrehatlo.github.io/_pages/about.md

 I'm a 29 year old man who both loves a good laugh, having a good time and values my alone time.

-At the moment I live in Drammen Norway, with my other half Hilde.
+At the moment I live in Drammen Norway with my girlfriend.

-We have a super funny thirty-five kilo, three year old boxer named **Mini**.
+I have a super funny thirty-five kilo, three year old boxer named **Mini**.

 <img src="/assets/images/fam.jpg" alt="my family"/>

-## Hobbies:
+## I have Hobbies!

 - Improv - Once a week!
 Which i LOVE, keeps my social mind sharp
-- Cooking - I love to both make food and eat
+- Cooking - I love to both make food and eat, nomnom
-- Dog walks/play - This is where most of my best thinking comes through, the most creative art.
+- Dog walks/play - This is where most of my best thinking comes through, the most creative part of me.
 - Keeping up with my favourite tv-shows. (not the Kardashians)
 - Playing some computer games still.
 - Yoga is something i practise religiously as i've benefited so much from it.